First-half and second-half statistics

 Objective

-Halftime statistics, and more generally first-half and second-half statistics, can be used to:
+Half-time and second-half statistics can be used to:

 - narrow the scope of team statistics to either the first-half or the second-half of matches